 - Coding: It involves creating and managing software code using different programming languages.

-- Testing and Debugging: Identifying bugs and issues in the software to ensure it functions correctly and efficiently.
+- Testing and Debugging: locating errors and problems in the software to guarantee proper and effective operation.

 - Maintaining Software: Updating and improving existing software to adapt new requirements or to fix issues.

-- Collaborating with Teams: Working closely with other developers, designers, and stakeholders to ensure that the software meets project goals and user needs.
+- Collaborating with Teams: Collaborating closely with stakeholders, designers, and other developers to make that the product satisfies user requirements and project goals.

 Skills Needed to Become a Software Developer